rakshita709/Minds-Eye/README.md

 ![Calls](https://user-images.githubusercontent.com/36971218/115460778-8409a100-a1dd-11eb-9f7b-69e63380f020.jpg)

 User Profile - The patient can see their details on this screen.
-Details suck as: Name, Age, Phone Number, Address
+Details suck as: Name, Age, Phone Number, Address.

 ![Me](https://user-images.githubusercontent.com/36971218/115460780-8409a100-a1dd-11eb-8ebc-4776aa8d0169.jpg)